IgniteUI/indigo-design-docfx/en/components/input.md

 <img class="responsive-img" src="../images/input_warning.png" srcset="../images/input_warning@2x.png 2x" />
 <img class="responsive-img" src="../images/input_error.png" srcset="../images/input_error@2x.png 2x" />

-In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
+In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Figma and Adobe XD we are using the `Component States` paradigm to let you easily switch between them.

 ## Layout

-The Input has rich support for prefix and suffix through a combination of text and icons that can, in certain cases, reduce the input effort for the user: e.g. an @email.com suffix means both fewer keystrokes and more clarity of expected content.
+The Input has rich support for prefix and suffix through a combination of text and icons that can, in certain cases, reduce the input effort for the user: e.g. an @email.com suffix means both fewer keystrokes and more clarity of expected content.In Figma, removing either the prefix or the suffix can be achieved from the property panel by switching them on and off.
 In Sketch, to remove the prefix or suffix simply set their override to ~No Symbol, and the smart layout rules will adjust the input accordingly.
 In Adobe XD, the same can be achieved by deleting the unnecessary prefix or suffix layer and the Stack will take care to adjust the layout accordingly.

 <img class="responsive-img" src="../images/input_prefix.png" srcset="../images/input_prefix@2x.png 2x" />
 <img class="responsive-img" src="../images/input_suffix.png" srcset="../images/input_suffix@2x.png 2x" />

 ## Styling

-The Input comes with styling flexibility through the colors of its background and bottom line, as well as icon color and text styles of its prefix, suffix, and main areas of content.
+The Input comes with styling flexibility through the colors of its background and border/bottom line, as well as icon color and text styles of its prefix, suffix, and main areas of content.
 To change the validation styles, it is recommended to update the respective color variables in the Indigo.Design library.

 <img class="responsive-img" src="../images/input_styling.png" srcset="../images/input_styling@2x.png 2x" />